PE and Sport

 PE @ St Ben’s

 At St Benedict’s we are proud of the PE provision we are able to offer our students.
 Sadly in the past, many children have left school thinking that PE is only for the fastest, or the fittest or the strongest of people.
-Therefore, our aim is to turn that mind-set on its head.
+Therefore, our intent is to turn that mind-set on its head.
 We firmly believe that PE should be fun, engaging and active so that no child ever feels that way.
 We want children to move their bodies, develop new skills, learn new sports and learn to develop into healthy adults.
+We are firmly committed to ensuring every child accesses 30 minutes of physical activity a day at school and we offer this in a variety of ways, including PE, active learning, break-time and lunchtime activities as well as a wide range of extra-curricular clubs.

 Developing the whole child through PE